 Both the London and the Dubai flights originated in Yemen.

 Authorities searched a UPS cargo plane at Newark Liberty International Airport in Newark, NJ.
 Two planes at Philadelphia International Airport in Philadelphia, PA were also investigated.

 White House Press Secretary Robert Gibbs said President Obama was notified of the potential threat at about 10:30 p.m.
 Thursday by the Department of Homeland Security.

-"The President directed U.S. intelligence and law enforcement agencies and the Department of Homeland Security to take steps to ensure the safety and security of the American people and to determine whether these threats are a part of any additional terrorist plotting," Gibbs said.
+"The President directed U.S. intelligence and law enforcement agencies, and the Department of Homeland Security, to take steps to ensure the safety and security of the American people, and to determine whether these threats are a part of any additional terrorist plotting," Gibbs said.
 "The President has received regular updates from his national security team since he was alerted to the threat."

-Following the threats, the Department of Homeland Security announced "enhanced" security steps for passengers traveling by air, including heightened cargo screening and additional security at airports.
+The Department of Homeland Security announced "enhanced" security steps for passengers traveling by air, including heightened cargo screening and additional security at airports.

 Those measures could include pat-downs, explosive detection devices, advanced imaging technology, and canine teams.